-Beckett wrote the word 'Black' across a diagram of the television screen in his 1985 production notes for the 1986 Was Wo, and when Asmus's new What Where was first released privately, the accompanying note on the Vimeo web page read: 'This production of What Where is faithful to Beckett's original vision regarding the brightness of the image, it is therefore quite dark and best viewed in a dark room.'
-The video is presented integrally with a documentary, The remaking of Samuel Beckett's What Where, lasting about 15 minutes.
+Beckett wrote the word 'Black' across a diagram of the television screen in his production notes for the 1986 Was Wo (Beckett, 1985) and when Asmus's new What Where was first released privately, the accompanying note on the Vimeo web page read: 'This production of What Where is faithful to Beckett's original vision regarding the brightness of the image, it is therefore quite dark and best viewed in a dark room'.
+The video is presented integrally with a documentary, The Remaking of Samuel Beckett's What Where, lasting about 15 minutes.
 It begins with video documentation of the shoot, in which Asmus is seen spotlit in a dark studio reading Beckett's text, while the actors can be seen in role, their faces also spotlit, with monitors and members of the production crew visible.
 Uhlmann explains the context of the 1983 invitation from SDR for Beckett to make something for television, then Asmus explains the process of discussion that led to the 1986 television adaptation.
 At first it was to be a record of the theatre What Where, transferred to the studio, but gradually a distinctively different version was created for television broadcast.

 Throughout the documentary, interview and rehearsal footage is interspersed with archive photographs shot during the SDR production process, implicitly authorising both of Asmus's versions and demonstrating their provenance.
 Asmus recalls that when Beckett saw the 1986 version, 'he saw it on the screen, and he loved it when it was almost grey, and hardly to be seen'.
-Darkness is crucial to Asmus's realization of the play, reflecting Beckett's own wishes.
 Asmus recalls that in 1986 the technical staff at SDR in Stuttgart warned Beckett that professional monitors in the studio might register the images being shot, but they were so dark that viewers at home would not see them.
+But darkness is crucial to Asmus's realisation of the play, reflecting Beckett's own wishes.